caslab-yonsei/caslab-yonsei.github.io/members/_posts/_template.md

 component:
   researches: true #(false if you don't want to print research interest)
   publications: true #(false if you don't want to print publications)
+  patents: true #(false if you don't want to print patents)
   photos: true #(false if you don't want to print photos slide)
 template: true #(delete this line)
 ---